• Skip to main content

 1. Right-click on the Start button and click on Device Manager.

-2. On the Device Manger Screen, expand Network Adapters by clicking on the entry.
-Next, right-click on the Network Adapter for your computer and click on Properties.
+2. On Device Manger Screen, expand Network Adapters entry > right-click on the Network Adapter for your computer and click on Properties.

 Note: If you see too many entries, look for something that says Network or 802.11b or has Wi-Fi in it.